 The internship year begins the first week in September and ends on the last working day in August.
-Interns typically work 40 hours per week to satisfy all clinical and agency requirements, thus affording interns a minimum of 1820 - 2000-hour internship (above the minimum required for licensure).
-Interns are expected to provide approximately 18 face-to-face client contact-hours per week.
-As the agency uses both 30-minute and 45-minute therapy hour as a standard (with 15 minutes following for case notes and related paperwork), this generally translates into a caseload of approximately 8-10 cases in Child Outpatient services and 10 in the adult services who are typically seen on a weekly or bi-weekly basis.
+Psychologists-in-training typically work 40 hours per week to satisfy all clinical and agency requirements, thus affording psychologists-in-training a minimum of 1820 - 2080-hour internship (above the minimum required for licensure).
+Psychologists-in-training are expected to provide approximately 18 face-to-face client contact-hours per week.
+As the agency uses both 30-minute and 45-minute therapy hour as a standard (with 15 minutes following for case notes and related paperwork), this generally translates into a caseload of approximately 8-10 cases in Child & Adolescent Outpatient services and 10 in the Adult services.
+Patients are typically seen on a weekly or bi-weekly basis.

 The required core rotation involves direct clinical activities.
-Clinical activities are organized so that interns acquire and refine basic skills in assessment, consultation, and intervention with a variety of populations.
+Clinical activities are organized so that psychologists-in-training acquire and refine basic skills in assessment, consultation, and intervention with a variety of populations.
 The Internship program offers intensive training in four specific areas (core rotations) of clinical psychology: (1) Adult Outpatient, (2) Adult Inpatient Clinical; (3) Child/Adolescent Clinical, and (4) Psychodiagnostic Assessment.
-All interns are admitted to the core rotations and will select an area of concentration, which represents their professional focus and/or interests.
-Each intern completes three full year rotations and a minimum of two elective rotations within their area of specialization.
-The elective rotations are determined at the beginning of the internship year by the intern with input from the Training Director.
+All psychologists-in-training are admitted to the core rotations and will select an area of concentration, which represents their professional focus and/or interests.
+Each psychologist-in-training completes three full-year rotations and a minimum of two elective rotations within their area of specialization.
+The elective rotations are determined at the beginning of the internship year by the psychologist-in-training with input from the Directory of Psychology Training.